i-dongik/django-aLLMRec/README.md

-# django-BulletinBoard
+# django-aLLMRec
-A simple bulletin board using django
+A django project using LLM recommendation system